ccppyos/house_violence_peru_etl/airflow/README.md

+# Violence Cases Data Pipeline - Peru

 ## Running DAGS on Airflow
-In this project, we are using Airflow in a docker container.
+This project processes violence cases data in Peru using Airflow in a Docker container.

 ### Requirements
 In order to run Airflow and the pipeline in this project, you need to have: